DogToken/docs/src/governance/vote/README.md

 ### Create Pull Request on xmist-governance

-Once a proposal has been discussed sufficiently to where you think it makes sense to open it to a vote, you can make a PR at the [xmist-governance](https://github.com/mistswapdex/xmist-governance) repository.
-If you need assistance making a PR, do not hesitate to ask in the `#governance` group - a member of the MistSwap team can assist.
+Once a proposal has been discussed sufficiently to where you think it makes sense to open it to a vote, you can make a PR at the [bone-governance](https://github.com/dogtoken/bone-governance) repository.
+If you need assistance making a PR, do not hesitate to ask in the `#governance` group - a member of the DogSwap team can assist.

 After 1 week of being available as a PR for people to read, the snapshot block will be updated and the PR will be merged and available for people to vote.

 ## How are proposals decided upon?

-First, a quorum of at least 20% of xMIST total supply must have voted on the proposal.
+First, a quorum of at least 20% of BONE total supply must have voted on the proposal.
 If this number is not reached the vote is declared undecided and may be retried in the future.

 Then, if quorum is reached, the majority voted upon option is selected as winner.

-Kasumi has technical veto power as the owner of the dApp, however this power should only be used in the most extreme circumstance, and in future will be decentralized as MistSwap becomes a DAO.
+Doggo has technical veto power as the owner of the dApp, however this power should only be used in the most extreme circumstance, and in future will be decentralized as DogSwap becomes a DAO.